-A charitable legacy is a gift of money, property or an item left to an organisation in a will.
+A charitable legacy is a gift of money, property or an item left in a will.
 This type of giving to charity is commonly referred to as gifts in wills.
 Gifts in wills can be left to parish churches, cathedrals and dioceses and are exempt from inheritance tax.

 Each year around 4,000 people leave a gift in their will to their church, funding mission projects, maintaining beautiful church buildings and growing faithful communities.
 For many people, leaving a gift in their will is a final opportunity to make a lasting gift to God.

-Many supporters would like to know how they could leave a gift in their will to their parish church but may not know how or who to speak to.
-It is important for all churches to make information available and to inspire members about the difference gifts in wills, no matter how large or small, can make.
+Many supporters would like to know how they could leave a gift in their will to their parish church but may not know who to speak to or how to go about it.
+It is important for all churches to make information on gifts in wills available and to inspire members about the difference their gift could make.

 Encouraging Gifts in Wills to your Church

 - Read our Legacy Update (Autumn 2023)